ProjectLibertyLabs/siwa/docs/src/SignatureGeneration.md

 // This is the URI that the user should return to after authenticating with Frequency Access const callbackUri: string = getWebOrApplicationCallbackUri();

-// The encodedSignedRequest can remain static if
+// The Encoded Signed Request can remain static if
-// It is the same as is generated with the Signed Payload Generation Tool const encodedSignedRequest = await siwa.generateEncodedSignedPayload( providerKeyUri, callbackUri, permissions,
+// It is the same as is generated with the Signed Payload Generation Tool const encodedSignedRequest = await siwa.generateEncodedSignedRequest( providerKeyUri, callbackUri, permissions,